Perna viridis

 Perna viridis, known as the Asian green mussel, is an economically important species of mussel, a bivalve belonging to the family Mytilidae, or the "true mussels".
-It is harvested for food but is also known to harbor toxins and cause damage to submerged structures such as drainage pipes.
+It is harvested for food, but can harbor toxins and cause damage to submerged structures such as drainage pipes.
 It is native in the Asia-Pacific region but has been introduced in the Caribbean, and in the waters around Japan, North America, and South America.